-- A. Student athletes will be able to explore and expand interests and abilities. - B. Coaches will maximize opportunities for all students to participate. - C. Basic skills and fundamentals of activities will be emphasized. - D. When possible, varsity athletes will participate in demonstrations and clinics initiated by the Skaneateles coaching staff. - E. The program will be designed to allow for individual differences in growth patterns.
-Each coach should be looking for the potential in each athlete. - F. Improvement of skills, not wins and losses, is the sign of a successful season. - G. Playing time is determined by modified rules all participants play.
+- A. Student athletes will be able to explore and expand interests and abilities. - B. Coaches will maximize opportunities for all students to participate. - C. Basic skills and fundamentals of activities will be emphasized. - D. Varsity athletes are encouraged to participate in demonstrations and clinics initiated by the Skaneateles coaching staff. - E. Instruction will be differentiated based on student athlete ability. - F. Improvement of skills, not wins and losses, is the sign of a successful season. - G. Playing time is determined by modified rules all participants play.